soto-project/soto-core/README.md

 ## Compatibility

-Versions 4.x of aws-sdk-swift-core are dependent on swift-nio 2, this means certain libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of aws-sdk-swift-core.
-Version 3.x of the aws-sdk-swift-core can be used if you need to use an earlier version of swift-nio.
-For instance Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of aws-sdk-swift-core with Vapor 3.
-Below is a compatibility table for versions 3 and 4 of aws-sdk-swift-core.
+Versions 4.x of soto-core are dependent on swift-nio 2, this means certain libraries/frameworks that are dependent on an earlier version of swift-nio will not work with version 4 of soto-core.
+Version 3.x of soto-core can be used if you need to use an earlier version of swift-nio.
+For instance Vapor 3 uses swift-nio 1.13 so you can only use versions 3.x of soto-core with Vapor 3.
+Below is a compatibility table for versions 3 and 4 of soto-core.

 | Version | Swift | MacOS | iOS    | Linux              | Vapor  |
 |---------|-------|-------|--------|--------------------|--------|